v2.0.0 — Now on GitHub Marketplace

 categories covered

-Security Auditor targets the most common and dangerous vulnerabilities found in Python and JavaScript codebases.
+Security Auditor targets the most common and dangerous vulnerabilities across Python, JS/TS, React, Go, Ruby, Java, and PHP codebases.

 💉